 (2) A revised safety case submitted under this regulation must describe the means by which the operator will ensure the ongoing integrity of the technical and other control measures identified by the formal safety assessment for the facility.

-[Regulation 42 amended in Gazette 30 Dec 2011 p.
+[Regulation 42 amended: Gazette 30 Dec 2011 p.
 5549-50.]

 43. Minister may request more information